A

 L

-lineclothes, pair of 15th century mens linen drawers.
+lineclothes pair of 15th century mens linen underpants.

 liripipe 1350 to end of 15th century.
 Long trailing tippet